Green-Conscious Copywriting

 Searching for terms like "conscious copywriting," "ethical copywriting," and "sustainability copywriting" in Ahrefs reveals less than 100 monthly searches.
 Last year, it was only around 30.
 Then 60 a few months back.
 Yes, it may seem insignificant, but it indicates a growing demand from individuals like you and me for a different approach to marketing and copywriting.

-This led me to discover The Conscious Marketing Movement, of which I am a founding member.
+This led me to discover The Conscious Marketing Movement.
 I met fellow marketers, entrepreneurs, and founders who are also tired of traditional, aggressive marketing tactics.
 Like them (and like you), I once felt stuck and wanted to market and grow a business differently but didn't know where to start.
 I felt anxious if this alternative approach would work.
-Our community has proven it can!
+But this movement has proved it can!

 The need for this sustainability copywriting style is clear.
 One is because of the growing issue of greenwashing.
 Two is our urgent need to affect mindset and behavioral changes to make our present and future environmental and societal situations better.